DrewEaster/thespian/README.md

 * Aggregate root timeouts (clear cache) - ReceiveTimeout
 * Snapshot scheduling
 * DI integration (subcut?)
-* Add Akka cluster support for fully distributed aggregates - might take a while :-)
+* Add Akka cluster support for fully distributed aggregates - might take a while :-) But this could be of limited use without it
 * Support for services (what are these exactly?).
 How do aggregates access them.
 Subcut/DI?
 Services as actors?
 * Support with process managers (not sure what I really mean by this yet!).
 Actor that receives events and sends commands (and is persistent)...
 * Scheduling support - linked with process managers, e.g. timing out a ticket reservation